-The memory slots support up to four 288-pin DDR4 DIMMs in Dual-Channel mode.
-Dual-Channel mode will be enabled only upon using two or four sticks of supported memory, according to the installation guide above.
-Using one or three sticks of memory will lower the board to Single-Channel mode, which may significantly lower performance.
-Memory kits marketed as "Quad-Channel" MAY work; however, the kit will continue to run in Dual-Channel mode due to the limitations of the CPU's memory controller.
-128GB of RAM is supported in a 4x32GB configuration.
-At the time of this manual's release, this motherboard officially supports up to 4400MHz+ speeds.
-These speeds cannot be guaranteed, however, because Intel® only certifies the speed of the memory controller up to 2933MHz for Comet Lake-S processors.
+The memory slots support up to two 288-pin DDR4 DIMMs in Dual-Channel mode.
+Dual-Channel mode will be enabled only upon using two sticks of supported memory; using one stick of memory will lower the board to Single-Channel mode, which may significantly lower performance.
+64GB of RAM is supported in a 2x32GB configuration.
+At the time of this manual's release, this motherboard officially supports up to 4800MHz+ speeds.
+These speeds cannot be guaranteed, however, because Intel[®] only certifies the speed of the memory controller up to 2933MHz for Comet Lake-S processors.